ssg-research/amulet/docs/MODULE_GUIDE.md

 ```

 ### Defense:
-To run the adversarial training algorithm use amulet.evasion.defenses.AdversarialTrainingPGD.
+To run the adversarial training algorithm use `amulet.evasion.defenses.AdversarialTrainingPGD`.
 This module trains a model using adversarial training.

 The following code snippet shows a brief example:
 ```python